dynamsoft-dwt/DWT_Upload_Download_Demo/README.md

 # DWT_Upload_Download_Demo

-This sample demonstrates how to acquire images and upload them to a server that runs one of several different script lanuages.
+This sample demonstrates how to acquire images and upload them to a server that runs one of several different script languages.

 ####
 Dynamsoft Team